luke-vizlib/test-repo/README.md

 # test-repo

-This is a test repository ,it can be used to play with GitHub REST API.
+This is a test repository, it can be used to play with GitHub REST API.